51Degrees/documentation/src/examples/devicedetection/metadata/onpremisepattern.md

 # Introduction

-This example shows how to meta data associated with the contents of a Device Detection Pattern @datafile.
+This example shows how to interrogate the meta data associated with the contents of a Device Detection Pattern @datafile.

 @startsnippets
 @grabexample{pipeline-dotnet,_pattern_2_metadata_2_program_8cs,C#}